Michael Bichard, Baron Bichard: After retirement

 In September 2001, Bichard was appointed Rector of The University of the Arts London and also served as chairman of the Design Council.
 In 2004, the Home Secretary David Blunkett (previously Bichard's minister as Secretary of State for Education and Employment) appointed Bichard to chair an inquiry into the "Soham murders" of two 10-year-old girls; the inquiry has since been known as the "Bichard Inquiry".

 Bichard was non-executive chairman of RSe Consulting from 2003 to 2008.
 RSe Consulting provided strategic and management consulting services to local government and became part of Tribal Group Plc in 2008.
 He was appointed chairman of the Legal Services Commission in April 2005.
 There he introduced a range of reforming measures aimed at modernising the legal aid system.
 He was also chairman of the educational charity Rathbone.
 Bichard left these two roles in September 2008 when he became the Director of the Institute for Government.
 He became chairman of the board of FILMCLUB, a nationwide after-school film club scheme which is free to state primary and secondary schools.

 He has been an advisor to Ten Group, the lifestyle concierge and professional support services company, since 2010, supporting the development of its school leader and school governor support services – The Key and Ten Governor Support.
 Bichard came in for criticism in October 2012 when he suggested that retired people should contribute to society by doing community work in order to help the state or lose their pension.
 Robert Oxley of the Tax Payers Alliance said "it's a bit rich from a civil servant who was able to retire early to lecture us on working during retirement".

 He became chair of the Social Care Institute for Excellence (SCIE) in 2013.
 He is chair of the international editorial board of Public Money & Management and chairs the journal's annual PMM Live! event.

-Following a governance scandal at the Royal Institute of Chartered Surveyors, in December 2021, the RICS announced Bichard would lead a six-month review into its governance and future purpose.
+Following a governance scandal at the Royal Institution of Chartered Surveyors, in December 2021, the RICS announced Bichard would lead a six-month review into its governance and future purpose.
 The 68-page Bichard review, recommending sweeping reforms, was published on 21 June 2022.

 Bichard said: "My aim has been to help create a new sense of purpose and direction so that RICS can once more stand tall as an exemplar professional institution."
 In August 2022, Bichard was appointed as interim senior independent governor through to 31 December 2023, responsible for scrutinising the actions of the RICS' governing council and committees.

 In April 2022, he was announced as the new Chancellor of the University of Gloucestershire, succeeding Baroness Rennie Fritchie.